Bandai Hi-Metal VF-19 Toys

 Review(updated): Includes both VF-19Kai and VF-19S Blazer Valkyries

 The packaging is top notch with vibrant art and a magnetic flip-top collector’s lid that allows you to see the toy in fighter mode within.
+The packaging is compact at 25 x 19 x 6 cm.
 Things are decidedly less premium once you pull the plastic inner tray from the box.
 With the VF-19Kai you get:

 5) 3x head parts (not perfect transformation)